Berezinskii--Kosterlitz--Thouless transition in a context-sensitive random language model: Methods: physical quantities for discussing phase transitions and finite-size scaling

-Let us delve into the meaning of $M$, as defined in Eq.~\eqref{supp_eq_def_magnetization_001_001}; it signifies the degree of frequency bias among alphabets $A_1, A_2, \dots, A_K$.
-In the subsequent analysis, by observing the variations of $M$, Eq.~\eqref{supp_eq_def_magnetization_001_001}, with respect to the independent variable temperature $k_\mathrm{B} T$, we aim to ascertain whether a critical point exists where the properties of the language, constructed based on the one-dimensional Potts model (the simplest statistical mechanical model), undergo a qualitative and abrupt change.
-At the critical point of the phase transition, the magnetization, as defined in Eq.~\eqref{supp_eq_def_magnetization_001_001}, becomes non-differentiable with respect to a control parameter, which is temperature in this paper, in the thermodynamic limit ($N \to \infty$).
+Finally, we consider the meaning of $M$, as defined in Eq.~\eqref{supp_eq_def_magnetization_001_001}.
+It signifies the degree of frequency bias among nonterminal symbols $A_1, A_2, \dots, A_K$.
+In the subsequent analysis, by observing the variations of $M$, Eq.~\eqref{supp_eq_def_magnetization_001_001}, with respect to $k_\mathrm{B} T$, we aim to ascertain whether a critical point exists where the properties of the language, constructed based on the one-dimensional Potts model, undergo a qualitative and abrupt change.
+At the critical point of the phase transition, the magnetization, as defined in Eq.~\eqref{supp_eq_def_magnetization_001_001}, becomes non-differentiable with respect to a control parameter, which is temperature in this paper, in the thermodynamic limit $N \to \infty$.